 Register for Wood Technology Courses:

-Wood Technology courses are on UC's OneStop site in the discipline CBMK (Cabinet and Furniture Making).
+Register for courses on UC's OneStop site.
+Look in the discipline CBMK (Cabinet and Furniture Making).

 If you are experiencing problems registering for any course in the Wood Technology Program, please contact Mark Costello for assistance.